kefkajr/MagicPals/README.md

 How about picking the item up again?

 ##### Try making an Inventory object for the board itself.
 Subclass Inventory and have it Add and Remove items in a different way, using an object pool to show and hide item indicators.

+#### Prior

+This prototype is being built off of the [Tactics RPG tutorial by Liquid Fire](http://theliquidfire.com/category/projects/tactics-rpg/).